jeka-dev/jeka/README.md

 * power, flexibility and robustness of Java
 * compilation, code-completion and debug facilities provided by your IDE without installing 3rd party plugins/tools
-* lightness, simplicity, speed : in essence, Jerkar engine simply performs method invocations on your build class
+* lightness, simplicity, transparency, speed : in essence, Jerkar engine simply performs method invocations on your build class
 * no extra language or XML soup to master, no required configuration file
 * any Java 3rd party libraries without needing to wrap it in a plugin or a specific component
 * complexity tackling the same way you do for regular code (ie utility classes, SoC, inheritance, composition,...)